AVIARIES

 Ceiling Fans

 Never have your ceiling fans on while your birds are out of their cage.
-Sitting on top of the fan blades is a popular vantage point for a lot of companion birds, as they like to see a lot more from that height, and I'm sure they know just how much harder it is for you to get them back down!
+Sitting on top of the fan blades is a popular vantage point for a lot of companion birds, and I'm sure they know just how much harder it is for you to get them back down!
 Smaller parrots are especially agile in flight, and hitting a moving ceiling fan can cause decapitation, wing amputation, internal injuries and brain damage; survival is very slim.

 Mirrors and Windows